jolly-io/Data-Science-and-Engineering/README.md

 🥇 AGI - Artificial General Intelligence, described as highly autonomous systems that  out-perform humans at most economically viable work

-🥈 AI Agents - An autonomous AI system that can engage one or more artificial intelligence systems to execute a task or set of tasks successfully .
+🥈 AI Agents - An autonomous AI system that can engage one or more artificial intelligence systems to execute a task or set of tasks successfully.
 0000

 ### Claude 101
 Claude is more than just a chatbot, it's an AI assistant designed to be a thinking partner....